 (Bosnia-Herzegovina, Croatia, Montenegro, Serbia, Kosovo, Macedonia, and Slovenia.)
 Matura; Svjedocanstvo-Svjedodzba o o Zavrsenom Obrazovanju (Serbian)

 (France, Middle East, Africa, Caribbean area.)
-In general, completion of the baccalaureate and achievement of a high standard of bien is required for freshman application.
+In general, completion of the baccalaureate and achievement of a high standard of bien is required for first-year application.
 Nevertheless, because of varying standards, students from certain countries possessing an overall assez bien average will be considered.
 Students may apply during the senior year.
 Applicants from most countries will not qualify for advanced standing credit.

-A certificate representing 12 years of academic education (excluding pre-school or kindergarten years) with an equivalent of first division achievement in senior secondary school is required for freshman application.
+A certificate representing 12 years of academic education (excluding pre-school or kindergarten years) with an equivalent of first division achievement in senior secondary school is required for first-year application.
 (Examples: All India Senior School Certificate, Indian School Certificate, Delhi Senior School Certificate, Higher Secondary Certificate).
 Consideration for transfer admission requires official, externally-issued university mark sheets with First Division achievement for each year of study.
 These must be sent directly by the “Controller of Examinations.”

-Students who have completed an International Baccalaureate program should apply at the freshman level.
+Students who have completed an International Baccalaureate program should apply at the first-year level.
 Students may apply during the senior year.
 Students may be given advanced standing credit for examinations passed at the Higher Level only.
 No advanced standing credit is granted for Standard or Subsidiary Level Examinations.
 Predicted IB results are needed if exams have not yet been taken.
 For more information, click here.

 Note: U-M is a Davis Foundation United World College Program member and annually offers a renewable scholarship to a graduate of a United World College.
 Learn more here.